dward2/BME547/Lectures/intro_to_git.md

 $ ls
 first/
 ```
-The command `ls` lists the folders and files contained in the current folder.
+The command `ls` lists the files and directories contained in the current
+directory.

-Move into this new subfolder in which we will make our repository.
+Navigate into this new subdirectory in which we will make our repository.
 ```
 dwonl@DESKTOP-G8L84L6 MINGW64 ~/repos
 $ cd first